Opticos/gwsl/tutorials/manual.md

 GWSL can be easily installed from the Microsoft Store.
 If it is not already installed, get it [here](ms-windows-store://pdp/?productid=9NL6KD1H33V3) or [here](	https://www.microsoft.com/store/apps/9NL6KD1H33V3).

+On the first run of GWSL, Windows will ask you if you want to allow GWSL through the firewall.
+GWSL requires public network access to function.
+You may be asked to allow access twice when using certain options in the [Shortcut Creator](#using-the-gwsl-shortcut-creator) (See Options with an Asterisk).

 Note: Some Antiviruses might detect GWSL and block its installations.
 This is a known bug in Pyinstaller, the program we use to package GWSL.
 If this occurs, you might want to disable the Antivirus during installation.

 ### The GWSL User Interface ###